Markham Village: Population

-As of 2011, Census tract profile for 0400.07 (CT) currently has a population of 3397 compared to 3418 in 2006 (Census/NHS 2011, Census 2006).
-This decrease in population may have been due to issues affecting this area including the high costs of property or simply birth and death rates within the area.
-In addition, Markham's current economic expansions in both the public services (housing, construction, public services, etc.) and finances, it is forecast that Markham will see a population drop from those deciding to move away as a result of high priced real estate.
-It is currently estimated that a single family, detached home costs approximately one million Canadian dollars in Markham.
+As of 2011, Markham Village has a population of 3397 compared to 3418 in 2006 (Census/NHS 2011, Census 2006).
+This decrease in population is likely due to aging demographics and the lack of major new developments in the area.

 Markham Village Community Centre

-Markham Village Community Centre is located on the southeast corner of Main Street Markham and Highway 7 (Side Road Allowance).
+Markham Village Community Centre is located on the southeast corner of Main Street Markham and Highway 7 (originally named Wellington Street).
 It was the former site of the Markham Fair and (William Armstrong's and later Robert Goodfellow Armstrong's) Wellington Hotel.
 The community centre features a library (c.
 1981 and renovated 2009), community rooms (above rink) and indoor ice rink (c.
 1963 with rink seating for 450 originally for hockey and now home to skating club). and drop off recycling centre.
 The community centre is configured on a north-south axis, where as the old Agricultural Hall was east-west with much of it now occupied by the current day parking lot.

 Veterans Square and Cenotaph

-In the southwest corner of Markham Road and Highway 7 is the Markham Cenotaph.
+In the southwest corner of Main Street Markham and Highway 7 is the Markham Cenotaph.
 The area is used for annual Remembrance Day ceremonies.

 Built in 1981 by Phillip Carter, the current memorial was re-vamped (2017-2018) with a new Veterans Square and Cenotaph which features an obelisk-like cenotaph and dedicated to the men and women who fought for Canada's freedom.
 An earlier memorial by Rebecca Sisler (c.
 1967) was moved indoors into the community centre in 1996.